 Looking for new spots to try?
 Lori Fredrich has dished out her top five picks in 20 different dining categories, from brunch to BBQ and everything in between.

 Staring down a list of new restaurants – and trying to determine which one to try next – is often a daunting prospect.
 But my hope is that this list of promising spots makes your journey a bit easier.

 Need more choices?
-Check out the full list of restaurants, cafes and bakeries which have opened in the past year.
+Check out the full list of restaurants, cafes and food halls which have opened in 2022.